-The following data clusters are identified with regards to the data collection within the project:
+As already reported in the first version of the Data Management Plan, D7.3, there are 5 key data clusters identified with regards to the data collection within the project:

-• Experimental numerical and imaging data will be collected to be used in the digital platform.
+- Experimental numerical and imaging data will be collected to be used in the digital platform. - Textual data will be collected from interviews and discussions with stakeholders in, for instance, industry, public authorities, and end-users (building materials and waste database) this is required to understand, for example, barriers in legislation, standards, and attitudes to use such materials.

-- Textual data will be collected from interviews and discussions with stakeholders in, for instance, industry, public authorities, and end-users (building materials and waste database) this is required to understand, for example, barriers in legislation, standards, and attitudes to use such materials. - A combination of textual and numerical data will be collected or generated to evaluate the circular economic feasibility of the value chain and commercial exploitation possibilities of the SRMs and SCEs. - Personal data which will be processed by partners of the consortium or by external stakeholders during CIRCUIT. - Other subjective data collected during user surveys and workshops. - Dissemination data which are the data related to the communication and dissemination of the project's news and results.
+- A combination of textual and numerical data will be collected or generated to evaluate the circular economic feasibility of the value chain and commercial exploitation possibilities of the SRMs and SCEs. - Personal data which will be processed by partners of the consortium or by external stakeholders during CIRCUIT. - Other subjective data collected during user surveys and workshops. - Dissemination data which are the data related to the communication and dissemination of the project's news and results.